rupokghosh/rupokghosh.com/src/posts/artificial_neural_networks.md

 **Hidden Layers -> Output Layer**

-Once we reach the output layer, we have our solution, then we compare the solution that our ANN gave us to actual target values with which we calculate our cost function.
+Once we reach the output layer, we have our solution, then we compare the solution that our ANN gave us actual target values with which we calculate our cost function.

-**Hidden Layers <- Output Layer **
+**Hidden Layers <- Output Layer**

 Then we backpropagate to hidden layers to manipulate weights and biases that contribute to error and therefore, we reduce the error giving us better solutions after each run.